tencentyun/intlcloud-documents/product/安全/BGP 高防 IP/API文档/调用方式/请求结构/公共请求参数_intl.md

 ﻿[//]: # (chinagitpath:XXXXX)

 A complete Tencent Cloud API request requires two types of request parameters: common request parameters and API request parameters.
 This document describes 6 common request parameters used in Tencent Cloud API requests.
 For more information about API request parameters, see [API Request Parameters](https://cloud.tencent.com/document/product/1014/31225).
 Common request parameters are required in every API.
-When you send requests to Tencent Cloud APIs, please make sure that the requests include common request parameters, beside API request parameters.
+When you send requests to Tencent Cloud APIs, please make sure that the requests include ooth common request parameters and API request parameters.
 Otherwise, the requests will fail.
 Also, you need to capitalize the first letter in each common request parameter so that it can be differentiated from a API request parameter.

 Common request parameters are shown in the following table:
 >**Note:**